-If one party to the marriage is a resident, and the other party a visitor, then the couple must be married by Banns.
-The Resident party can apply for the Banns to be published before the visiting party arrives.
+If one party to the marriage is a resident and the other party is a visitor, then the couple must be married by Banns.
+The resident party can apply for the Banns to be published before the visiting party arrives.
 Banns of Marriage are valid for three months from the date of publication.

 For more information on marrying in Cayman see the Cayman Islands Government’s website at www.gov.ky.

 If you would like to get married on either Cayman Brac or Little Cayman then visit www.itsyourstoexplore.com/wedding for more information on licences and wedding services.